publisha/publisha.github.io/_papers/iterativepublishing.md

 [![Prose.io](/images/iterativePublishing.044.jpeg)](/images/iterativePublishing.044.jpeg)

-**GitBook**, as the name suggests is built edit (also with *markdown*) a book under revision control within a Git repository.
+**GitBook**, as the name suggests is built to edit (also with *markdown*) a book under revision control within a Git repository.
 This goes beyond the prose.io instance described above, because the content can be exported as PDF or eBook.
 The management of the edits by multiple authors can be hard to resolve. [^14]

 [![GitBook with an alert to the chief editor](/images/iterativePublishing.045.jpeg)](/images/iterativePublishing.045.jpeg)